Anyolite/anyolite/README.md

 #### Usability

 * [ ] `RbRef` values can now be used as argument types
-* [ ] Class inheritance can be disabled
+* [ ] Class inheritance wrapping can be disabled

 #### Bugfixes

-* [ ] Boolean operator methods could not be wrapped correctly
+* [X] Boolean operator methods with default arguments could not be wrapped correctly

 ### Version 1.0.0